 Clover is included in the MPI Tool Pack, so that when you convert a payload to a .imgPTN file, the resulting image file will also contain the Clover boot files.
 This means you can boot to Clover directly from the CSM (BIOS) Menu to a 64-bit or 32-bit UEFI boot file.

 If the Clover boot option is in the CSM menu on a system containing a 64-bit CPU, there will be a \EFI\boot\bootx64.efi file present in the image.
 For instance, if you convert a 64-bit Windows 8 Install ISO to a .imgPTN FAT32 file, you can boot to Windows 8 Setup in UEFI-mode using the Clover menu entry in the CSM menu and install Windows via UEFI (with GPT partitions,etc.) - no need to directly boot via UEFI from the system's UEFI firmware.

 You may see two Clover menu entries in the CSM menu, one for a 32-bit UEFI system and one for a 64-bit UEFI system when you have a 64-bit CPU present.
-If your system is a 32-bit UEFI system then only the 32-bit UEFI Clover option will work.
+If your system is a 32-bit UEFI system then only the 32-bit UEFI Clover option will work correctly.
 If your system is a 64-bit UEFI system, then only the Clover 64-bit option will work.

 Clover is very hardware-dependant and so may not work on all systems.
-You can instead boot the system in UEFI-mode and the UEFI firmware should automatically boot to the UEFI payload without loading the CSM menu.
+You can instead boot the system in UEFI-mode and your system's UEFI firmware should automatically boot to the UEFI payload without loading the CSM menu.
 If you see the CSM menu then it has MBR\Legacy booted!

 Using NTBOOT to boot .WIM and .VHD files